 Let’s start by summarizing the deals and their key attributes.

 |Vendor (links to PerformancePlace)||Date of Deal (links to announcement)||Dollars (* our estimate)||Type||Notes|

 |Prophix||January 2021||$400-$500 million*||Majority investment|

 |Board||March 2021||Not disclosed||Ownership expansion||Added new CEO|

 |Cube||March 2021||$10 million||Series A||New Vendor|

 |DataRails||April 2021||$18.5 million||Series A||New vendor|

 |Fluence||May 2021||$10 million||Series A||Added new CEO|

-That’s over $3 billion invested in performance management vendors in just the past 5 months!
+That’s over $4 billion invested in performance management vendors in just the first 7 months of the year!
 While the big dollars went to established vendors, there are a number of newer vendors getting funded as well.
 One of the most interesting things to note here is that OneStream’s latest round values it at $6 billion dollars.
 The acquisitions of two major vendors I was part of didn’t come close to that valuation.
 Oracle picked up Hyperion for a little more than half that amount, and SAP’s purchase of OutlookSoft was significantly less.

 So, what’s driving this ‘gold rush’ in the performance management space?
 Success.
 This is not some buzzy new technology, although the fact that all of these vendors started in the cloud or have moved their product and market focus there certainly helps.
 Performance management systems are mission-critical front office business software solutions.
 They have benefited from two major trends: Finance transformation, and the need for greater agility necessitated by the challenging business climate caused by the pandemic.
 While many businesses struggled this past year, just about every performance management vendor we have spoken with achieved or exceeded their pre-pandemic budget targets.